memomsft/databricks-only/dbx-genie-teams/00-overview.md

 ## 🔎 What is Databricks Genie?
 Databricks Genie is a **natural language interface** for querying and interacting with data inside the Databricks Lakehouse.
 - Instead of writing SQL or Spark code, users can ask questions in plain English (or other languages).
-- Genie translates those queries into optimized SQL/Spark jobs, executes them, and returns the results in real time.
+- Genie translates those queries into optimized SQL code, executes them, and returns the results in real time.
 - It helps democratize analytics by making data accessible to **business users, analysts, and technical teams** without requiring deep coding skills.

 ---